rventura20/LinuxClassRepo/Homework/Week08/Readme.md

 * screenshot showing a directory containing at least 5 hours worth of cowtime files ( that will be at least 5 files ).
 Show them with `ls -l` so I can see time stamps and verify that they were created one hour apart.

 ## Problem 2
-Enable 2 factor authentication on your github page and show how to use curl against a 2FA account to access private data.
+Enable 2 factor authentication on your github page and show how to use curl against a 2FA account to access your starred gists.

 ![Access Denied](need2FA.png)

+The 'genesis' of this assignment is that I wanted to do some stuff on github with curl but I couldn't because of 2FA.
+I haven't figured it out yet and thought we could all sort this out together.

+*Note* As I said, I'm not sure how

+Submit:

-## Submission
+## Submission Guidelines

+Submit all the indicated things on github via pull request.
+Put your content in